camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 {{< img src="../../img/filter-examples/var-string.png" title="Filter Example" >}}

 Add a filter for process instances by filtering for a `string` value.
-Please note that you need to encase the value in quotation marks.
+Please note that you should *not* encase the value in quotation marks.

 **Boolean variable**